agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 ## Just Make the Change

-The whole point of getters and setters is to make change easy, so let’s consider a change.
+The whole point of getters and setters is to make change easy, so let's consider a change.

-Let’s consider two cases: a change where the getters and setters are changed, and a case where they are not.
+Let's consider two cases: a change where the getters and setters are changed, and a case where they are not.
 Consider that you want more resolution on the Point class, and you decide to change from float to double.
 The modified simple class would look like this:

 ![](getters-and-setters-img5.png)